 Here is where I am currently: I finally finished stitching the elephant, flowers and hearts onto the center panel!
-All were buttonhole stitched by hand with two strands of black embroidery floss and a really sharp little needle!
+All were blanket stitched by hand with two strands of black embroidery floss and a really sharp little needle!
 Sharon does her applique entirely on her sewing machine, so that’s why her quilts look different than mine.

 Next I played around with the arrangement of the pink and yellow fabrics that I gathered, to make certain that I liked the flow of the colors.

 Then, as I always do, I stood back to make certain that I was happy with the arrangement of the chosen colors, the second solid border, and the center panel before I start cutting out the strips and stitching them all together.
 I have a design board in my studio, so I pin the fabrics on the wall and check back periodically to make certain I like the flow and that there isn’t a particular piece of fabric that does not belong in the grouping.
 So much of quilting is making certain that the fabric choices please your eye, so take your time!

 Helpful hint, if you found a piece of fabric that makes you happy, use it to help determine the other fabrics that coordinate well.
 Some manufacturers include printed color keys on the selvage edge of their fabrics, so you could cut the strip off the side of your fabric to take with you to your favorite quilt fabric shop (or just take the fabric with you!).
 The thing that really makes any quilt “pop” is called an odd color.
 Back in the 80’s the “odd” colors most quilters used were either mustard yellow or moss green.
 Figure out what your “odd” color should be and incorporate just a little of it to give your quilt some zing!
 Can you see the “odd” color on this quilt top?